LLNL/merlin/docs/source/modules/advanced_topics/advanced_topics.rst

 This workflow specification is intended to be invoke within an allocation of nodes on your HPC cluster, e.g. within and sxterm.
-The last step to queue up new samples for the next iteration, ``merlin run faker_demo.yaml ...``, only doesn't need to also call ``run-workers`` since the workers from the first instatiation are still alive.
+The last step to queue up new samples for the next iteration, ``merlin run faker_demo.yaml ...``, only doesn't need to also call ``run-workers`` since the workers from the first instantiation are still alive.
 Thus the new samples will immediately start processing on the existing allocation.

 Another change in this workflow relative to the single stage version is managing the workspaces